Early Byzantine Excavations at Çadır Höyük in Central Anatolia

 We can document what we believe to be a final reworking of the architecture, constituted by very hasty and poorly-constructed thin walls, crooked and seemingly dumped without much care, on top of the previous more substantial architecture.
 Based on ceramics and one coin found in 2001, this final building phase dates to the 11th century, perhaps just before, or just after, the Battle of Manzikert.

-As the centuries passed fortunes dipped a bit.
+As the centuries passed, fortunes dipped a bit.
 Rooms were made smaller, belongings become more locally produced, and possibly life became just a bit more difficult.
 Whether these changes are due to local events (a drop in trade relations or product production) or larger events in the Byzantine Empire as a whole, is a question that remains for further investigation at the site.
-Finally, by the last documented phase of occupation in the 11th century, the residents are continuing to farm, and interestingly, we have solid evidence that they are housing animals in rooms immediately adjacent to their dwellings (something we do not necessarily see in the previous phases of occupation).
+Finally, by the last documented phase of occupation in the 11th century, the residents continued to farm and, interestingly, we have solid evidence that they housed animals in rooms immediately adjacent to their dwellings (something we do not necessarily see in the previous phases of occupation).
 This may be indicative of the less than stable circumstances residents on the Anatolian Plateau found themselves in during the 11th century.
-Whatever the reason, it is clear from building remains and styles, that by the 11th century the residents on the Çadır Terrace are living lives far different from their 6th century forebears.
+Whatever the reason, it is clear from building remains and styles that by the 11th century the residents on the Çadır Terrace are living lives far different from their sixth-century forebears.

 An additional item of data was documented as a result of the 2005 season.
 We demonstrated clear evidence of building reuse.
 One of the hallmarks of Byzantine archaeology is that the period is represented in the archaeological record by small scale rebuilding, as opposed to large scale architecture.
 By applying this theory, we have been able to document relatively minute shifts in occupation, and indeed to attest to the long term use of this particular site.